Fire Art Guidelines

 Pyrotechnics Guidelines

 There are good reasons why Burners say “Happy New Year!” when the Man burns.
-Yes, your year comes to revolve around Burning Man after a couple trips out to the desert.
+Yes, your year comes to revolve around Burning Man after a couple of trips out to the desert.
 But the more obvious reason is that the thing blows up like New Year’s Eve to the power of the Fourth of July.
 For that, we can thank world-class pyrotechnics experts, and you don’t live to be one of those unless you practice the craft of exploding things very carefully, using the following guidelines.

 Pyrotechnics Definition